idaholab/moose/framework/doc/content/source/bcs/FunctionDirichletBC.md

 $g(t,\vec{x})$, and the user must define one or more sidesets corresponding to the boundary subset $\partial \Omega_D$ via the `boundary` parameter.

+## Preset boundary conditions

+With the parameter `preset = true`, the value of the boundary condition is applied before the solve begins.
+With `preset = false`, the boundary condition is only enforced as the solve progresses.
+In most situations, presetting the boundary condition is better.

+The default behavior of the `preset` parameter is determined by the flag `use_legacy_dirichlet_bc` in the application.
+Change this flag to false to switch your application to the preferred behavior (setting `preset = true` as the default).

 ## Example Input Syntax